sourcegraph/scip-java/docs/manual-configuration.md

 First, install the `scip-java` command-line tool according to the instructions in the [getting started guide](getting-started.md).

-Next, run the `scip-java index-scip` command to convert SCIP files into SCIP.
+Next, run the `scip-java index-scip` command to merge the per-file SCIP files into a single SCIP index.

 ```sh
 ❯ scip-java index-scip $TARGETROOT